 Radiation therapy to sites of metastatic disease unlikely to be immediately palliated by chemotherapy, especially brain, epidural, and bone metastases, is a standard treatment option for patients with ED SCLC.
 Brain metastases are treated with whole-brain radiation therapy.

-- A randomized trial of 286 patients with response following four to six cycles of chemotherapy compared PCI versus no further therapy with symptomatic brain metastases.[Level of evidence: 1iiD
+- A randomized trial of 286 patients who responded following four to six cycles of chemotherapy compared PCI versus no further therapy.[Level of evidence: 1iiD

 - The cumulative risk of brain metastases within 1 year was 14.6% in the radiation group (95% CI, 8.3–20.9) and 40.4% in the control group (95% CI, 32.1– 48.6).